We are pleased to announce that My Cosmetic Clinic and Dr. Masood Ansari have been featured in a special edition of the Sydney Morning Herald.

-Recently, the Sydney Morning Herald interviewed Dr Ansari for a special feature on the topic of Cosmetic Surgery.
+Recently, the Sydney Morning Herald interviewed Dr. Masood Ansari for a special feature on the topic of Cosmetic Surgery.
 In the article (published last Friday December 2nd) Dr Ansari discusses the common misconceptions that many patients face when considering fat reduction surgery, and why men should also consider body contouring.

 In case you missed the article, please click on the link below to read.

 Published in the Sydney Morning Herald on 02 December 2016

 Move on from the effects of time and gravity